EDUCATIONAL INFORMATION FOR PATIENTS, FRIENDS, AND FAMILIES

 It is not advisable to miss your radiation therapy appointments.
 Keeping to the prescribed course of sessions is important for the treatment to work effectively.
 If for any reason you have a prior engagement, please make reception staff aware and they will do their best to accommodate you at an alternate time.

-In the event that you are ill (including flu-like symptoms, vomiting, diarrhoea, etc.) we ask that you contact our reception staff before arriving to the Cancer Centre on 051 337444.
+In the event that you are ill (including flu-like symptoms, vomiting, diarrhoea, etc.) we ask that you contact our reception staff before arriving to UPMC Hillman Cancer Centre.
 Your clinical team will review your case and contact you to advise if you should attend while ill.

 Occasionally, due to machine servicing or breakdown, your radiation therapy may be cancelled for a day.
 Your radiation therapy will only be cancelled if it is approved by your consultant radiation oncologist; this missed appointment time will be made up at the end or incorporated into the dose you are receiving.